Skip Navigation

 USDA Loans

-Truliant Federal Credit Union offers loans to our members through the U.S. Department of Agriculture Business and Industry program.
+Truliant offers loans to our members through the U.S. Department of Agriculture Business and Industry program.
+We are here to help you grow your business, with a USDA loan.

-2. Make an appointment with a Business Loan officer or deliver your application to your closest branch.
+• Contact a SBA officer or deliver your application to your local branch.

-SBA loans tend to be smaller loans, typically no larger than $5 million, whereas USDA loans can be up to $25 million.
-Because of this, USDA loans tend to include large fees and guarantees as opposed to SBA loans.
+SBA loans typically tend to be no larger than $5 million, whereas USDA loans can be up to $25 million.
+USDA loans tend to include larger fees and federal guarantees in contrast to the smaller scale SBA loans.
+Learn more at the USDA website.

 What can you fund with a USDA loan?